aaronrai24/DollarDiscordBot/markdown/patch_notes.md

-Dollar 1.1.9 updates Lavalink to 4.0.7 and Youtube-Source to 1.4.0 to keep up with the latest changes and bug fixes for both dependencies.
-Updating our dependencies ensures Dollar runs smoothly and efficiently, and we can take advantage of the latest features and improvements.
-Expect minor updates similar to this one as we continue to maintain and improve Dollar.
+Dollar 1.1.10 updates Youtube-Source to 1.5.1 and Wavelink to 3.4.1 to fix some minor issues found in the two dependencies and to improve compatibility with standard Lavaplayer.
+Development of Dollar 2.0 is still ongoing and will be released soon after the completion of the new features and improvements as well as the necessary testing.

 ## Fixes and Enhancements

-- Updated Lavalink to 4.0.7 which provides the following dependency updates:
-  - Updated Lavaplayer to 2.2.1
-  - Updated spring-boot to 3.3.0 & spring-websocket to 6.1.9
-  - Updated kotlin to 2.0.0 & kotlinx-serialization-json to 1.7.0
+- Updated Youtube-Source to 1.5.1
+  - Few internal changes to better improve youtube-source's compatibility with standard Lavaplayer
-  - Updated logback to 1.5.6 & sentry-logback to 7.10.0
+- Updated Wavelink to 3.4.1
-- Updated Youtube-Source plugin to 1.4.0 which fixes an issue with the n cipher regex that meant some new patterns weren't being detected.
-In addition, switched to a cookie-less HTTP interface manager to avoid storing cookies between requests.
+  - A small error in the players inactivity checks task.